 5. Hurdlr

 Automatic expense and mileage tracker for self-employed individuals.
 Good GPS mileage tracking and tax estimate features.
-Designed for freelancers and gig workers rather than STR hosts — lacks rental-specific categories, depreciation tracking, or CPA export formats tailored to Schedule C rental deductions.
+Designed for freelancers and gig workers rather than STR hosts — lacks rental-specific categories, depreciation tracking, or CPA export formats tailored to your tax return rental deductions.

 6. FreshBooks